rayaman/multi/README.md

 multi:mainloop() -- Notice how the past few examples did not need this, well only actors need to be in a loop!
 More on this in the wiki.
 ```
 # Output
-Note: These numbers will vary drastically depending on your compiler and cpu power</br>
+Note: These numbers will vary drastically depending on your compiler and CPU power</br>
 Regular Bench:  2094137 Steps in 3 second(s)!</br>
 P1</br>
 Below_Normal: 236022 Steps in 3 second(s)!</br>